portfolio ➜ Wines ➜ White Wine

 About Murgas

-The vineyards of Murgas are located in the rolling hills of Freixial, in the western part of the Bucelas region.
-Situated on a southwest-facing slope, the 12-hectare vineyard sits on limestone soils and marl, growing Arinto (9 hectares), Esgana Cão (1 hectare) and Touriga Franca (2 hectares).
-Many of these vines were planted over 30 years ago by the grandfather, Sérgio Geraldes Barba, with the balance planted just a few years ago by grandson João Franca.
-Farming is organic (although not yet certified).
-After two decades in which grapes were sold off, vinification resumed with a 2017 release.
-The winemaker is Bernardo Cabral.
+Murgas is located in the rolling hills of Freixial, in the western part of the Bucelas DOC.
+Situated on a southwest-facing slope, its 12-hectare vineyard sits on limestone and marl soils, growing Arinto (9 hectares), Esgana Cão (1 hectare) and Touriga Franca (2 hectares).
+The oldest of these vines were planted more than 20 years ago near a bend in the river—a field named ‘Lavandera’ in reference to both its history as a family gathering place and for the songbird that is still found there today.
+Inspired by family tradition, current owner João Franca resumed vinification in 2017.
+Farming is organic (though not yet certified); the winemaker is Bernardo Cabral.
 Full details

 About Bucelas DOC